prashantkumar182000/CNAPP-Dashboard---Sample/README.md

 ### 3. Start the Development Server

-To run the application locally:
+To launch the application locally, start the development server with the following command:

+Using npm:

 ```bash
 npm start
 ```

-Or with Yarn:
+Or using Yarn:

 ```bash
 yarn start
 ```

-The app should automatically open in your default web browser.
-If it doesn't, navigate to `http://localhost:3000` in your browser.
+The application should automatically open in your default web browser.
+If it doesn’t, manually open your browser and navigate to `http://localhost:3000`.

+### 4. Explore the Application

+- **Adding a Widget:** Click the "+ Add Widget" button within any category to open the widget selection drawer.
+Choose your desired widgets and click "Confirm" to add them to the dashboard.
+- **Removing a Widget:** Easily remove widgets by clicking the "X" button on any widget.

-### 4. Build the Application
+### 5. Build the Application

-To create a production build:
+To create a production-ready build of the application, use the following command:

+Using npm:

 ```bash
 npm run build
 ```

-Or with Yarn:
+Or using Yarn:

 ```bash
 yarn build
 ```

-This will output the static files to the `build` directory, ready for deployment.
+This will generate a `build` directory containing all the static files needed for deployment.

 ## Project Structure

-Here's an overview of the project structure:
+Understanding the project structure will help in navigating and making contributions:

 ```
 src/